Google Cloud Security Best Practices That Keep Your Organization’s G Suite Apps Protected

 Why Are Google Cloud Security Best Practices Important?

-It’s important to implement these Google Cloud security best practices so you aren’t at risk for devastating data loss issues.
+It’s important to implement these Google Cloud security best practices to ensure you aren’t at risk for devastating data loss issues.
 It also allows you to incorporate visibility and control into your G Suite.
 Through the right structure and management tools, you can keep your company organized and running efficiently.

 Plus, Google Cloud makes your life easy.
-And let’s face it, easy is always better.
-Google makes it simple to invest in simple protection packages through their security partner marketplace, so you can worry less about data loss, malicious threats, and unsecure information.
+Google makes it simple to invest in protection packages through their security partner marketplace, so you can worry less about data loss, malicious threats, and unsecure information.